This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

 Vaccine Fact Sheets

-If you are registering your child for a licensed daycare, please complete the Immunization Program Questionnaire.
-Submit the questionnaire and a copy of your child’s immunization record to either your local Renfrew County and District Health Unit office or your licensed child care provider.
+If you are registering your child in a licensed child care facility, please complete the Immunization Program Questionnaire. / Questionnaire du programme d’immunisation Submit the questionnaire and a copy of your child’s immunization record to your licensed child care provider and your local Renfrew County and District Health Unit office.

-To be exempt from the required immunizations, one of the following must be provided to Renfrew County and District Health Unit:
+To be exempt from the required immunizations, the original copy of one of the following must be provided to Renfrew County and District Health Unit:

 If you have questions regarding the Immunization Program Questionnaire, or exemption form, please call us at 732-9436 or 1-833-773-0004.